My Little Pony: Rainbow Roadtrip: Merchandise

 A toyline collection pack tie-in, titled "Rainbow Tail Surprise", was announced at the 2019 Toy Fair in New York.
 This pack was made available in the third quarter of 2019.

-Multiple books based on the special was be released, including a "Passport to Reading" Level 2 My Little Pony: Road Trip Event reader on June 25, 2019.
+Multiple books based on the special were released, including a "Passport to Reading" Level 2 My Little Pony: Road Trip Event reader on June 25, 2019.
 In the United Kingdom, My Little Pony Annual 2020 is set for an August 8 release and My Little Pony: Essential Handbook: A Magical Guide for Everypony on September 5.

 Release

 Rainbow Roadtrip received a private screening at the Odeon Cinema theater on May 23, 2019 and premiered on June 29, 2019 on Discovery Family.
 A release on Netflix was also announced but never occurred.